arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 )
 ```

-The example application is trying to connec to PostgreSQL.
+The example application is trying to connect to PostgreSQL.
 Comments are stored
-in PostgreSQL, so we need PostgreSQL running locally.
+in PostgreSQL, so you need PostgreSQL running locally.

 ### Setup PostgreSQL

-Most OSs and distrobutions will have a different way of installing PostgreSQL.
+Most OSs and distrobutions will have different ways of installing PostgreSQL.
 Check with your platform documentation on how to install PostgreSQL.

 For example, [here](https://wiki.archlinux.org/index.php/PostgreSQL#Installing_PostgreSQL) is the Arch Linux documentation for installing